nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

   A control packet could be sent twice even after the packet was acknowledged.
   This would only occur if the radio was forced off due to an unforeseen condition.

-.. rst-class:: v1-1-0 v1-0-0
+.. rst-class:: v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0 v1-0-0

-Wait time required after a directed high duty cycle advertiser times out The application is unable to restart a connectable advertiser right after a high-duty-cycle advertiser times out.
+DRGN-13029: The application will not immediately restart a connectable advertiser after a high duty cycle advertiser times out
+  In some cases, the host may restart advertising sooner than the SoftDevice Controller is able to free its connection context.

   **Workaround:** Wait 500 ms before restarting a connectable advertiser